+Lambourn SAC has areas in close proximity to Newbury and Thatcham.
+These documents were subject to their own HRA.

+Work has started on the Local Plan Review for West Berkshire, although as this is still at an early stage the early draft published for consultation in December 2020 shows the majority of development in the district taking place in the Newbury and Thatcham Spatial Area, with a significant strategic site proposed in Thatcham.
+This area is approximately 14km from the SAC and therefore, it is considered unlikely to impact on the SAC.
+The Local Plan Review will be subject to its own HRA.

-Other Plans West Berkshire Council and projects Core Strategy settlement hie Burghfield Cor Shefford, Com Lambourn SA r / Housing Site Allocations DPD - deliver 10,500 new homes to 2026.
-Focus for housing is within the erarchy (Urban Areas - Newbury, Thatcham, Eastern Urban Area, Rural Service Centres - mmon, Mortimer, Theale, Pangbourne, Lambourn, Hungerford, Service Villages - Kintbury, Great npton, Chieveley, Hermitage, Cold Ash, Woolhampton, Bradfield Southend, Aldermaston).
-The River C has areas in close proximity to Newbury and Thatcham.
-Work has start the potential in rted on developing a new Local Plan for West Berkshire, although as this is still at a very early stage impacts on protected sites are unknown.
+Work has started on the Local Plan Review for West Berkshire, although as this is still at an early stage the potential impacts on protected sites are unknown.
 The new Local Plan will be subject to its own HRA.

+Work has started on the Local Plan Review for West Berkshire, although as this is still at an early stage the potential impacts on protected sites are unknown.
+The new Local Plan will be subject to its own HRA.

-Oxfordshire County Council Oxfordshire M )xfordshire Minerals and Waste Core Strategy (examination 2016) initial and matter construction (channing for the construction of Past and exist sting permitted mineral working areas in Oxfordshire are clustered to the west of Oxford with another cluster betwee een Oxford and Didcot.
-There are a few in the north towards Banhury.
-There are also small workings in the south ea in Oxioru and Diddol.
-There are a rew in the north towards Danbury.
-There are also sinall workings SI AND SOUTH WEST.
-FTOPOSED EXTRACTION SILES ARE TOUGHTY SKITLITOTH MAILSTOCK WOOD SAC.
-Broposod was ate sites are elustared around towns of Danhum, Ovfard Disaster and around Abingdon/Dide Used waste sites are clustered around towns of Banbury, Oxford, Bicester and around Are the potentia Abinguon/Didcol/Wantage.
-None are within Skm of Hanslock Wood SAC.
-Are the potentia in impacts of the Alone?
+Oxfordshire County Council

+Oxfordshire Minerals and Waste Core Strategy

+Past and existing permitted mineral working areas in Oxfordshire are clustered to the west of Oxford with another cluster between Oxford and Didcot.
+There are a few in the north towards Banbury.
+There are also small workings in the south east and south west.
+Proposed extraction sites are roughly 5km from Hartslock Wood SAC.

+Proposed waste sites are clustered around towns of Banbury, Oxford, Bicester and around Abingdon/Didcot/Wantage.
+None are within 5km of Hartslock Wood SAC.

+1 11 19 31 31 41 Are the potential impacts of the Plan likely to be significant?
+Alone?
 N It is recognised that there is potential for harm on the SAC from aerial pollution from both waste and mineral sites, relating both to chemical aerial pollution and dust.
 However, impacts resulting from waste sites are considered unlikely due to the distance between sites and the SAC.
 Any potential emissions would be regulated.
-In combination with other Ν There are no other areas of significant development within close proximity to the plans/projects?
-SAC.
+In combination with other plans/projects?
+N There are no other areas of significant development within close proximity to the SAC.

-Site Name Hackpen Hill Site Designation SAC Location of International Site SU352847 Description of International Hackpen Hill is an extensive area of unimproved chalk grassland in the Downs.
-The site has a Site variety of aspect and gradients, with the grassland dominated by Red Fescue (Festuca Rubra) and Upright brome (Bromus erectus).
+Site Name Hackpen Hill Site Designation SAC Location of International Site SU352847 Description of International Site Hackpen Hill is an extensive area of unimproved chalk grassland in the Downs.
+The site has a variety of aspect and gradients, with the grassland dominated by Red Fescue (Festuca Rubra) and Upright brome (Bromus erectus).
 The herb flora includes a significant population of early gentian (Gentianella anglica), Frog Orchid (Coeloglossum viride), Horseshoe Vetch (Hoppocrepis comosa), Common Rock-rose (Helianthemum nummularium) and Dwarf Thistle (Crisium acaule).
-Conservation Objectives of The conservation objectives are subject to natural change, to maintain the following habitats and International Site geological features in favourable condition, with particular reference to any dependent component special interest features for which the land is designated - lowland calcareous grassland.
-The site is in favourable condition Aspects of the plan that could The site is in lavourable condition. impact on International Site Lanu Dank / Neeu Donow Pils Self Sufficiency, in Wester Self Sufficiency, in Wester Sell-Sunciency in waste Specialist waste Management Monogement Chaik and Clay Chaik and Clay Lanuscape and Froiected Energy Minerals Landscapes Add Landfill eiter Reworking of old landing sites Postoration and after use Temperary infrastructure (wests, construction Restoration and alter-use Iemporary intrastructure (waste, construction Cumulative Impact Cumulative Impact Cumulative impact Permanent construction aggregate intrastructure Minerals Safeguarding Waste Safequarding Location of Development (construction aggregates, waste management facilities, landfill) Potential causes of significant Vulnerability Details effects of the International site
+Conservation Objectives of International Site The conservation objectives are subject to natural change, to maintain the following habitats and geological features in favourable condition, with particular reference to any dependent component special interest features for which the land is designated - lowland calcareous grassland.
+The site is in favourable condition.
+Aspects of the plan that could impact on International Site Land bank / Need Self-Sufficiency in Waste Management Landscape and Protected Landscapes Restoration and after-use Transport Cumulative Impact Minerals Safeguarding Waste Safeguarding Location of Development (construction aggregates, waste management facilities, landfill) Borrow Pits Specialist Waste Management Chalk and Clay Energy Minerals Reworking of old landfill sites Temporary infrastructure (waste, construction aggregate) Permanent construction aggregate infrastructure Potential causes of significant effects Likely Details Significant Effect